A Lil’ Positivity: Jrue Holiday Donates Remaining 2020 NBA Salary To Black-Owned Small Businesses & Nonprofits

-Jrue Holiday is doing his part this holiday season, giving back to those in need following an especially rough year.
+Jrue Holiday is doing his part this holiday season by giving back to those in need following an especially rough year.

 Over the weekend, the Milwaukee Bucks baller announced a generous donation he’s making this year leading up to Christmas.
 In an Instagram post he shared on Saturday, Holiday revealed his plan to donate the remaining balance of his 2020 NBA salary to Black-owned small businesses and nonprofits, which comes amid the COVID-19 pandemic and its devastating impact on families and businesses across the country.